kovidgoyal/kitty/docs/launch.rst

 Every callback is passed a reference to the global ``Boss`` object as well as the ``Window`` object the action is occurring on.
-The ``data`` object is mapping that contains event dependent data.
+The ``data`` object is a dict that contains event dependent data.
 Some useful methods and attributes for the ``Window`` object are: ``as_text(as_ans=False, add_history=False, add_wrap_markers=False, alternate_screen=False)`` with which you can get the contents of the window and its scrollback buffer.
 Similarly,